Locust Collective Nouns: 20 Essential Terms

 The way locusts gather and move influences the collective nouns used to describe them.
 Their behavior transitions from solitary to gregarious phases, affecting how we reference their groupings.

-READ: Collective Nouns For Monkey with Example Sentences
+READ: Lion Collective Nouns: 20+ Example Sentences

 Seasonal Variations